 Despite having a nice payout, I wish I never would have sold.
 Here are the reasons why.

-Selling A Business For Millions And Regretting It
+Selling An Online Business For Millions And Regretting It

 Sometimes I spent way more time on my business than I did on my biological child.
 But that’s not a surprise because many working parents spend more time at work than raising their children too.
 I loved my business as much as I could love any child.
 When I sold the website, I felt like the worst father ever.